aswilson07/ApproximateCV/README.md

 ## Figure 3

-To generate the plots in Figure 3:
+To generate the plots in Figure 3 (tested with MATLAB R2020a):
 -compile QUIC using the mex compiler (e.g. > mex -llapack QUIC.C QUIC-mex.C -output QUIC.mexa64)
 - Execute `ACV_QUIC_experiment.m' to run the experiment for each dataset -Run the file `ACV_Quic_plots.m' to generate relative error and time of each experiment